naugtur/xhr/README.md

    `options.json:true` with `options.body` for convenience - then `xhr` will do the serialization and set content-type accordingly.
 - Where's stream API? `.pipe()` etc.
   - Not implemented.
 You can't reasonably have that in the browser.
-- Why can't I send `"true"` as body by passing it as `options.json` anymore?
-  - Accepting `true` as a value was a bug.
-Despite what `JSON.stringify` does, the string `"true"` is not valid JSON.
-If you're sending booleans as JSON, please consider wrapping them in an object or array to save yourself from more trouble in the future.
-To bring back the old behavior, hardcode `options.json` to `true` and set `options.body` to your boolean value.
 - How do I add an `onprogress` listener?
   - use `beforeSend` function for non-standard things that are browser specific.
 In this case:
   ```js